This will be a step-by-step guide for uploading a file to the network and be able to view it in SAFE browser.

 .then(_ => 'New entry inserted');

-, and the entry value is the name of our service MD, created in Step 4.
+Observe that the entry key is the service name, site, and the entry value is the name of our service MD, created in Step 4.

 Repeat Step 6 to commit this MD to the network